awscdk-operator/cdk-ts-operator/README.md

 # AWS CDK Operator for Kubernetes

-A Kubernetes operator that enables declarative management of AWS CDK (Cloud Development Kit) stacks using Custom Resource Definitions (CRDs).
+A Kubernetes operator that enables declarative management of TypeScript [AWS CDK (Cloud Development Kit)](https://aws.amazon.com/cdk/) stacks using Custom Resource Definitions (CRDs).
 Deploy, update, and manage your AWS infrastructure directly from Kubernetes manifests with full lifecycle support.

 Built on top of [Shell Operator](https://flant.github.io/shell-operator/) by Flant, this operator provides a robust foundation for managing AWS infrastructure through GitOps workflows.